walestar/walestar/README.md

 My background is a mix of technical troubleshooting and client-facing work.
 Due to my experience in sales and client communication, I see the value technology brings to a company.
 I genuinely enjoy bridging that gap, making sure that the technical architecture I build actually aligns with what the business and its clients' need to succeed.

-I recently completed a full small business network infrastructure project covering multi-VLAN design, routing, security, DHCP, DNS, NAT, SSH management, and redundant switching, simulating a real paper-to-digital business migration.
+I have completed a full small business network infrastructure project covering multi-VLAN design, routing, security, DHCP, DNS, NAT, SSH management, and redundant switching, simulating a real paper-to-digital business migration.

 ---